Organization of Yugoslav Nationalists: Bosnia and Herzegovina

-In Bosnia and Herzegovina, ORJUNA targeted the country's leading Slavic Muslim party, the Yugoslav Muslim Organization (JMO).
-This included armed clashes with JMO supporters, sometimes resulting in fatalities.
+In Bosnia and Herzegovina, ORJUNA targeted the country's leading Slavic Muslim party, the Yugoslav Muslim Organization.
+This included armed clashes with the party's supporters, sometimes resulting in fatalities.
 There were also violent clashes between ORJUNA and HANAO, as well as with SRNAO.
 Bosnia and Herzegovina had the poorest organisation of ORJUNA among all provinces or areas of Yugoslavia, except Montenegro, where no ORJUNA organisations existed.

 Italy and Austria

 ORJUNA Action Groups carried out attacks in Julian March in Italy and, to a lesser extent, in Austria.
 There were clashes with Italian and Austrian border patrols.
 ORJUNA also established clandestine groups in Istria and in Carinthia.
 With the support of the Royal Yugoslav Army (but not the government), ORJUNA members were used as counterintelligence assets against Italy and Hungary.
+The organisation promoted Yugoslav irredentism and advocated annexation of parts of territories of all Yugoslavia's neighbouring countries.
+ORJUNA saw Italy as the main impediment to territorial expansion of Yugoslavia at the expense of all of its neighbours.
+In Italy, it established links and cooperation with Slovene–Croat resistance organisation TIGR and drew members from TIGR.
+ORJUNA's activities in Italy and Austria did not impact Yugoslav foreign policy in any significant way.

-One of ORJUNA's final large actions took place in May 1928, when it organised protests against ratification of the Treaty of Nettuno between Italy and Yugoslavia.
-The protesters clashed with the police.
-The largest protest took place in Belgrade, and additional protests happened in Šibenik, Split, Dubrovnik, Ljubljana, Skopje, Sarajevo, and Zagreb.
+One of ORJUNA's final large actions took place on 29–31 May 1928, when it organised protests against ratification of the Treaty of Nettuno between Italy and Yugoslavia.
+The largest protest took place in Belgrade, and additional protests happened simultaneously in Šibenik, Split, Dubrovnik, Ljubljana, Skopje, Sarajevo, and Zagreb.
+The protesters errected barricades and clashed with the police.
+Two protesters were killed and about 50 injured in Belgrade.